Fairbanks Street station: Planned closure

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
 Design work for Fairbanks Street and seven other C Branch stations was 15% complete by December 2022.
 Designs shown in February 2024 called for Fairbanks Street and Brandon Hall stations to be consolidated into a single station between their present locations.
 Accessible ramps to the north side of Beacon Street would be built at Lancaster Terrace and Mason Path.
 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including the combined station.

-As of June 2024, construction is expected to be complete in fall 2026.
+The MBTA awarded a $41.9 million design-build contract in April 2025.
+Designs shown in February 2026 called for the platforms for the combined station to be at the existing Brandon Hall site.
+As of March 2026, work at Fairbanks Street and Brandon Hall is expected to take place from May to December 2026.